Show Filters

 Process Design and Refinement

 EV-charging infrastructure and associated engineering demands require input from myriad organizations, including distribution engineering, rate design, new business, customer service, and finance and accounting.
-An iterative approach to process design, improvement, and implementation allows for effective change management with internal and external feedback loops.
+An iterative process design, improvement, and implementation approach allows for effective change management with internal and external feedback loops.
 As utilities and stakeholders become more familiar with EV-infrastructure projects, decisions regarding formal processes and policies become more informed.
 An iterative approach enables utilities to account for unforeseen trends and requirements that impact internal operations, software procurement, staffing, and outreach and education efforts.

 Figure 1: Make-ready programs introduce new steps to the traditional process, requiring coordination across multiple stakeholders.